chang-zhao/calen/README.md

 Program files:

   * index.php - original version, with step-by-step comments for easy modification
-  * index1.php - optimized version, less comprehendable
+  * index1.php - optimized version, less comprehensible

-*For different data format you would need to change patterns for search & replace, and maybe something else!*
+*If your input files are of different data format, you would need to change patterns for search & replace, and maybe something else!*

 For info: